owenpalfreymandev/owenpalfreymandev/README.md

 - 👋 Hi, I’m @owenpalfreymandev
 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning Python but want to learn JS
-- 💞️ I’m want to make a game and publish it on Steam
+- 💞️ I’m making a game(ish) in Godot
 - 📫 Wishlist my game (if it ever comes out)